-No. Title Original Wrap- around Original Star Green Zig-Zag Adventure Gamebook Bronze Dragon number on spine and front Bronze Dragon No numbers Bronze Dragon Number on spine only Black Dragon Number on spine only American Other
+No. Title Original Wrap- around Original Star Green Zig- Zag Adventure Gamebook Bronze Dragon number on spine and front Bronze Dragon No numbers Bronze Dragon Number on spine only Black Dragon Number on spine only

-1 The Warlock of Firetop Mountain
+1 The Warlock of Firetop Mountain 1

-2 The Citadel of Chaos
+2 The Citadel of Chaos 2

 3 Forest of Doom

 4 Starship Traveller

 5 City of Thieves

-6 Deathtrap Dungeon 2
+6 Deathtrap Dungeon

 7 Island of the Lizard King

 8 Scorpion Swamp

 9 Caverns of the Snow Witch

-10 House of Hell 3
+10 House of Hell

 11 Talisman of Death

 12 Space Assassin

 13 Freeway Fighter

 14 Temple of Terror

 15 The Rings of Kether

 16 Seas of Blood

 17 Appointment with F.E.A.R

 18 Rebel Planet

 19 Demons of the Deep

-20 Sword of the Samurai 4
+20 Sword of the Samurai

 21 Trial of Champions

 22 Robot Commando

 23 Masks of Mayhem

 24 Creature of Havoc

 25 Beneath Nightmare Castle

 26 Crypt of the Sorcerer

 27 Star Strider

 28 Phantoms of Fear

-1 Cover variation

-2 Special Edition included with Deathtrap Dungeon PC Game (black cover with skull) 3 Known as 'House of Hades' in the US

-s ighting Fanta sy Collector Chec cklist & Price (Guide 2017 v1 7

-No. Title Original Wrap- around Original Star Green Zig-Zag Adventure Gamebook Bronze Dragon number on spine and front Bronze Dragon No numbers Bronze Dragon Number on spine only Black Dragon Number on spine only American Other

 29 Midnight Rogue

 30 Chasms of Malice

 31 Battleblade Warrior

 32 Slaves of the Abyss

-33 Sky Lord - 44
+33 Sky Lord

 34 Stealer of Souls

 35 Daggers of Darkness

+1 Australian version has a dark blue/purple spine 2 Cover variation 3 Special Edition included with Deathtrap Dungeon PC Game (black cover with skull) Copyright © 2018 Jamie Fry Page 7 of 90

+Fighting Fantasy Collector Checklist & Price Guide 2018

+No. Title Original Wrap- around Original Star Green Zig- Zag Adventure Gamebook Bronze Dragon number on spine and front Bronze Dragon No numbers Bronze Dragon Number on spine only Black Dragon Number on spine only

 36 Armies of Death

 37 Portal of Evil

 38 Vault of the Vampire

 39 Fangs of Fury

 40 Dead of Night

 41 Master of Chaos

 42 Black Vein Prophecy

 43 The Keep of the Lich Lord

 44 Legend of the Shadow Warriors

 45 Spectral Stalkers

 46 Tower of Destruction

-47 The Crimson Tide
+47 The Crimson Tide 70

 48 Moonrunner

-49 Siege of Sardath 7
+49 Siege of Sardath)

 50 Return to Firetop Mountain

 51 Island of the Undead

 52 Night Dragon 4

 53 Spellbreaker

 54 Legend of Zagor

 55 Deathmoor

 56 Knights of Doom

 57 Magehunter

-58 Revenge of the Vampire
+58 Revenge of the Vampire d.

 59 Curse of the Mummy

-$^{^4}$ Until I see it with my own eyes this is an unconfirmed siting of this version of the book.
-Copyright © 2017 Jamie Fry $\,$ Page 7 of 74 $\,$
+4 Until I see it with my own eyes this is an unconfirmed siting of this version of the book.
+Copyright © 2018 Jamie Fry $${\rm Page}~8~{\rm of}~90$$